SJMosley/sql-templates/Retention/Readme.md

 This example is based on [How Duolingo Reignited User Growth](https://www.lennysnewsletter.com/p/how-duolingo-reignited-user-growth).
 The data model is my own construct and it would need to be adapted and tested against a real database, I attempted to keep it consistent throughout the examples.

 You can generate the data by running the `generate_user_engagements.py` script in the folder.
 You can edit the file to say how many users you want to generate.
-Or you can use the events_data.csv file and import that into your test DB.
+Or you can use the events_data.csv file and import that into your test DB, though the users were generated on 2024-02-23 so the query may not work the way you expect.

 I personally use [DBngin](https://dbngin.com/) and [Tableplus](https://tableplus.com/) for DB management.